lionheart/style-guide/guides/Line-Breaks.md

 ## Line Breaking

-A big component of following one of Python's most important rules--limiting lines to 80 characters (or 100, dependeing on your project's guidelines), is knowing when to break lines (code structure is another component which I'll tackle in another article).
+A big component of following one of Python's most important rules--limiting lines to 80 characters (or 100, depending on your project's guidelines), is knowing when to break lines (code structure is another component which I'll tackle in another article).

 ### General Rules